 Key Assumptions Used in Value in Use Calculations and Sensitivity to Changes in Assumptions

-The Parent Company performed its annual impairment test as at December 31, 2020 and 2019.
+The Parent Company performed its impairment test in 2020.

 The recoverable amount of investment in associate has been determined based on a discounted cash flows (DCF) calculation using cash flow projections from financial budgets approved by senior management.